Home » Posts » Fresh Milled Flour Hamburger Buns

 • It’s so rewarding to make your own bread products rather than purchasing them at the store.
 Plus, homemade buns taste so much better.

-• These whole grain buns are made with just a few simple ingredients.
+• These freshly milled flour buns are made with just a few simple ingredients.
 You can raid your pantry and fridge, and have them ready in no time!

-• Homamde buns are a lovely addition to so many meals.
-You can use them for sandwiches or burgers or even serve them as a soft and fluffy dinner roll.
+• Homemade buns are a lovely addition to so many meals.
+You can use them for sandwiches or burgers, or even serve them as a soft and fluffy dinner roll.

 Ingredients